Ochibobo/pi_approximation_julia/README.md

 # pi_approximation_julia
-A method to approximate Pi written in Julia (Serial and parallel executions)
+A method (using uniform random distribution) to approximate pi written in Julia (Serial and parallel executions)

 To execute the code, follow these steps below: